alpiawo/Django-Attendance/README.md

 ---

-# Django Attendance and Announcement Management System
+# Django Attendance and Announcement Management System📃

 This Django application provides an attendance management system with user and admin functionalities.
 It includes features for user registration, login, OTP verification, attendance tracking, announcement management, and more.

-## Features
+## Features⚡

 - **User Registration & Login:** Users can register and log in using a secure system with hashed passwords.
 - **OTP Verification:** Users are required to verify their identity via a One-Time Password (OTP) sent to their email.